-We are writing to tell you about a data security incident that may have exposed some of your personal information.
+We are writing to tell you about a data security incident that may have allowed an unauthorized individual to acquire some of your personal information.
 We take the protection and proper use of your information very seriously.
 For this reason, we are contacting you directly to explain the circumstances of the incident.